songjiang0909/HINTS_code/README.md

 HINTS
 -----------------
-This is the implementation of our paper "[HINTS: Citation Time Series Prediction for New Publications via Dynamic Heterogeneous Information Network Embedding](http://web.cs.ucla.edu/~yzsun/papers/2021_WWW_HINTS.pdf)".
+This is the implementation of our paper "[HINTS: Citation Time Series Prediction for New Publications via Dynamic Heterogeneous Information Network Embedding](http://web.cs.ucla.edu/~yzsun/papers/2021_WWW_HINTS.pdf)", published in WWW'21.

 Data
 -----------------